DataDog/puppet-datadog-agent/README.md

 Ensure the [dogapi][3] gem is available on your system.

-To report changes to your Datadog timeline, enable the report processor on your Puppet master and reporting for your clients.
+To enable reporting of changes to your Datadog timeline, enable the report processor on your Puppet master and reporting for your clients.
 The clients send a run report after each check-in back to the master.

 Set the `puppet_run_reports` option to true in the node configuration manifest for your master: